-Following a $5 million restoration, the Highbridge Water Tower in Washington Heights is back—and getting ready for public tours.
+Following a $5 million restoration, the Highbridge Water Tower in Washington Heights is back—and offering free public tours.

 The historic 200-foot structure overlooking Highbridge Park near 174th Street and Amsterdam Avenue reopened last week after two years of repairs, including work on its roof, masonry, cast-iron staircase and windows.

-Urban Park Ranger-led tours, which will take visitors to the top of the tower and offer panoramic views, start on Sunday, November 11.
-Registration for the event begins on November 10.
+Urban Park Ranger-led tours, which will take visitors to the top of the tower and offer panoramic views, start on Sunday, November 11 and will go forward a few times each month.